-On 4 December, 2016, Russian media reported that five islamic radicals suspected of being behind multiple terror attacks in Russia have been killed in a special operation in Dagestan.
+On 4 December, 2016, the Russian media reported that five islamic radicals suspected of multiple terror attacks in Russia, had been killed in a special operation in Dagestan.
 One of those individuals was 35-year old Rustam Aselderov, the “Emir of the Islamic State(ISIS)” in the region.
 Aselderov was on Russia’s most wanted list due to his role in double bombings in 2013 – on a bus and at a train station in the southern Russian city of Volgograd that killed 34 civilians.

-During the special operation his hideout on the outskirt of the regional capital Makhachkala, Dagestan, was surrounded by the Federal Security Service(FSB) special forces.
-Firefight ensued, some of which was aired on the Russian media after the operation itself has been completed.
+During the special operation, his hideout, on the outskirt of Dagestan’s capital Makhachkala, was surrounded by the Federal Security Service(FSB) special forces.
+Firefight ensued, some of which was broadcast on Russian media after the operation itself had been completed.
 At one point in the footage a small combat robot appears to approach the house in which Alsederov and his accomplices were hiding.

 Below are Tornado’s key technical characteristics taken for the manufacturers website: